Frog jumps back from extinction in Israel

 The Israeli nature authority said it appears the Hula painted frog bounded back after more water was diverted to the Hula region three years ago to reverse the ecological damage caused when the marshes disappeared.

-The frog sports a dark belly with small white spots, and other colors include ochre and rust grading into dark olive-grey and grey-black.
+The frog sports a dark belly with small white spots, and other colours include ochre and rust grading into dark olive-grey and grey-black.

 (Writing by Jeffrey Heller; Editing by Mark Heinrich)